Akramovic1/floating-tradingview/README.md

 2. Go to `chrome://extensions/`
 3. Click the refresh icon on the extension card
 4. Reload any tabs where you're using the extension

-## Known Limitations

-- The widget requires an internet connection to load TradingView charts
-- Some websites with strict CSP policies may prevent the widget from loading
-- The extension cannot function on Chrome system pages (like chrome://)

-## Future Enhancements

-- Multiple floating windows support
-- Drawing tools integration
-- Alert notifications
-- Custom indicators
-- Window snapping to edges
-- Preset layouts
-- Export/import settings

 ## Credits